Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: System Model

 \subsubsection{Sensor Hardware Budgets}

-Multimodel sensors incur distinct operational and manufacturing budgets.
+Multimodal sensors incur distinct operational and manufacturing budgets.
 The hardware cost $C^{sensor}$ of onboard UAV sensors can generally be considered as a constant.
-Additionally, the hardware cost $C_i^{lidar}$ of LiDAR is higher than those of cameras $C_i^{cam}$.
-Thus, there is $C_i^{lidar}>C_i^{cam}$.
+Additionally, the hardware cost $C_i^{lidar}$ of LiDAR is higher than that of cameras $C_i^{cam}$.
+Thus, $C_i^{lidar}>C_i^{cam}$.